 - Can it Operate With Minimal Resources?
 An ERP should be easy to manage without a large dedicated team.
 CFOs recommended that ERP be owned and run by the Accounting team, which provides a different perspective on the data than the IT or Business Systems groups.

 Human Resource Information Systems (HRMS/HRIS)

-HRIS software was another topic the CFO|Circle was eager to discuss.
-These systems encompass the functionalities needed for effective Human Resource Management, including recruitment, performance management, and development.
+HRIS systems are used to oversee everything from recruitment to performance management and employee development.
 With an HRIS, a firm can map everyday processes to identify and eliminate bottlenecks, control costs, and ensure team effectiveness.

 Determining what data points will give you the best insight into your employee base will help you decide on an HRIS.
 Additionally, teams need to consider the payroll functionality of their HRIS systems and choose the system that best fits the company’s needs.
-For example, companies with international employees must implement an HRIS with international payroll abilities, as that function is not universal.
+For example, companies with international employees should implement an HRIS with international payroll abilities, as that function is not universal.
 In general, the community recommended that the HR team own the HRIS and generally have an operations person run the system itself.

 An effective Contract Management System (CMS) helps to reduce the manual, low-value, repetitive work that comes with negotiating, amending, and analyzing legal contracts.
 With a CMS, business teams can use templates owned by legal to self-serve, agree on, and manage routine contracts at scale.
 A centralized repository of contracts makes it extremely easy for employees to tag and search for specific documents quickly, and automating these processes helps eliminate manual errors.